merlin-network/nmtool/contrib/issue-stake-liquify/readme.md

 Another option is to change the `DEFAULT_BASE_AMOUNT` in the `.env`.

-**example: Equal delegation from multiple accounts** Each item in `delegations` defines how a different delegator accounts will delegate NEMO to the validators.
+**example: Equal delegation from multiple accounts** Each item in `delegations` defines how a different delegator accounts will delegate FURY to the validators.

 ```json
 {